JonPSmith/MultiProgPackTool/README.md

 //etc...
 ```

-By telling the `MultiProjPack` tool to look for namespaces starting with "`BookApp.Books.`" it would create a NuGet packages that contains all the projects with names starting with "`BookApp.Books.`".
+By telling the `MultiProjPack` tool to look for namespaces starting with "`BookApp.Books.`" it would create a NuGet packages that contains all the projects with names starting with "`BookApp.Books.`", and leaving out any other projects, such as the `BookApp.Orders...` projects.

 ### 3. Create a file containing the NuGet package info